2004 San Marino Grand Prix: Report

+Background

 The 2004 San Marino Grand Prix marked the 10th anniversary of Roland Ratzenberger and Ayrton Senna's fatal accidents in 1994.

+Qualifying

 Qualifying gave BAR's Jenson Button his maiden career pole position, ahead of Michael Schumacher, Juan Pablo Montoya, Rubens Barrichello and Ralf Schumacher.
 Both Giancarlo Fisichella and Kimi Räikkönen failed to set a time in the session, leaving them at the back of the grid.
 Rain fell on the Imola circuit overnight, washing away much of the rubber that had been laid down over the weekend, theoretically handing the advantage to teams with Bridgestone tyres.

+Race

 On race day it was warm and sunny, and the circuit was completely dry for the start of the race.
 As the lights went out, Button got away well, leading the field through the first corners.
 At the first chicane, David Coulthard locked his brakes and ran into the back of Fernando Alonso, dislodging Coulthard's front wing and sending the Scot into the gravel trap.
 He rejoined the track, but was already a long way behind and was forced to pit to repair the damage.
 Meanwhile, Montoya attempted to pass Michael Schumacher around the outside of the Tosa corner, with Schumacher squeezing Montoya onto the grass and forcing the pair to touch wheels as they exited the corner.
 Later, Schumacher explained that he could not see Montoya beside him.
 The incident caused Montoya to lose momentum, and fall back towards his teammate Ralf Schumacher.
 As the German attempted to pass Montoya, the Colombian forced him across the track and onto the slippery grass, where Ralf Schumacher kept his foot on the throttle, but was forced to yield the position, and lost another position to Takuma Sato.